-I particularly recommend a tour during harvest time, March through April; private tastings can be arranged.
+During harvest time, March through April, the vineyards and wineries are at their most active.
+Private tastings can be arranged, however, winemakers have more time to sit down and chat during other seasons.
 Oenophiles worldwide covet the finest Barossa Shiraz for the robust flavors that are a result of complex geological conditions — small, twisting subvalleys and sandy soils — combined with low humidity, limited rainfall and generally warm temperatures.

 Eden Valley Wines

 Eden Valley is both a town and a significant wine-growing area that is part of the Barossa region.
 Its signature varieties are Riesling and Shiraz.
-Henschke (1428 Keyneton Road, Keyneton; Tel.
-8-8564-8223) which dates to the 1860s, lies a short drive from Eden Valley township.
-Its flagship Shiraz, Hill of Grace, is world renowned. henschke.com.au
+Henschke, which dates to the 1860s, lies a short drive from Eden Valley township.
+Its flagship Shiraz, Hill of Grace, is world-renowned.

 Most wineries have tasting and sales rooms — here called “cellar doors.”
 Tastings are free, up to a point.
 Choose three or four wines, then use them as a springboard for a discussion with the staff.
 They appreciate your interest and can better direct your tasting if you give them a general sense of what you enjoy.